 - environmental issues (such as drainage and pollution risks)

-Pre-contract enquiries: acting on the principle of ‘buyer beware’, it is prudent for the buyer’s solicitor to raise pre-contract enquiries not least as they compel the seller to respond with a statement of fact -rather than belief - which can be more readily relied upon in the event a claim of misrepresentation arises.
+Acting on the principle of ‘buyer beware’, it is prudent for the buyer’s solicitor to raise pre-contract enquiries not least as they compel the seller to respond with a statement of fact -rather than belief - which can be more readily relied upon in the event a claim of misrepresentation arises.
 For agricultural land these enquiries could be very comprehensive so it is advisable to use a solicitor experienced in agricultural land transactions.
 Sellers would be advised to answer these enquiries as fully as possibly in order to avoid future accusations of misrepresentation.
 Specific questions could cover:

 - BPS entitlements